Article Summary

 Hide ALL IP provides a lot to like.

 Their logging policy is pretty bare bones (in a good way).
 They came out clean in all of our leak tests.
-And they were also friendly to both Netflix and Torrent users.
+And they were also friendly to Torrent users.

-There were a few issues we ran into while reviewing the service, though.
+There were a few significant issues we ran into while reviewing the service, though.

-Here are some of the biggest warts we found.
+Here are some of the biggest concerns we found.

 1. Questionable Logging Activity